geniusjun/geniusjun/README.md

-# Hello, I'm a developer who tries to talk with code.
+# Hi, I'm a developer who grows with the team.

 ## 🌍 Open Source Contribution